Frank's Photography Site

 The entire project (purchase of the track, car, and installing a biodiesel engine), according to

 Wikipedia, only cost the city $907,000.
-The one car they run is an ex-Melbourne, Australia
+The one car they ran was an ex-Melbourne, Australia

-restaurants), but in the future if further extensions develop in the city, overhead electric
+restaurants), but in the future if other (now unlikely) plans develop in the city, overhead electric

 may be installed.
 The city also owns an old Birney Safety Car, in need of restoration.